DFB-Pokal: Performance by club

-East German Cup (1949–91)
+East German Cup (1949–1991)

 East Germany also had its own national cup: the FDGB Cup, the cup of the Freie Deutsche Gewerkschaftsbund, the association of the East German trade unions.
 It was introduced in 1949 and awarded annually until 1991, after German reunification in 1990 led to the merger of the two German football leagues.

 Women's German Cup

 Since 1981, women's football clubs have competed for the DFB-Pokal Frauen.
 An East German women's cup was also held from 1987 to 1991.

 Media coverage

 Germany

-ARD and ZDF will broadcast 15 matches per season.
+ARD, ZDF, and RTL will broadcast 15 matches per season.
 All matches will be available on Sky Sport.

 International

-For countries without broadcasting rights, all matches will be live via the German Football YouTube channel and DFB Play.
+For countries and regions without broadcasting rights, all matches will be live via the German Football YouTube channel and DFB Play.